 I. B. above, will be discussed at an initial public meeting.
 This list will include a brief justification for the priority given to each substance as well as an estimate, or estimates, of the number of substances anticipated to be developed for PELs over defined periods of time

 The Division will develop a tentative list of substances for review based on the criteria detailed above, timeframes planned for completion, and staff resources available.
 The list developed will then be discussed at an initial meeting.
 Interested parties as well as prospective members of the TEAC and FRAC will be invited to participate in this meeting.
-The Division will use this initial meeting At this meeting the date and location of the first meeting of the TEAC will be announced.
+The Division will use this initial meeting to review procedures and priorities, determine if any substances need to be removed or added to the list, and determine if any substances should be sent to a separate substance specific advisory committee process.
+At this meeting the date and location of the first meeting of the TEAC will be announced.

 After this initial meeting, the Division will distribute the minutes and establish the final list of substances for review by the TEAC.
 The FRAC meetings will begin later when the TEAC has developed a sufficient number of recommendations for the Division to consider and prepare the supporting documentation.